 Two adventures in one?
-Done and done. #NJMOMs are the masters of all things multi-tasking, and visiting a beachfront playground with the littles is the perfect way to check two things off your summer bucket list.
-With one eye on the kids and the other on the crystal blue waters, you’ll always be able to keep your toes in the sand during these playground excursions.
-From award-winning designs at Seven Presidents Park and Asbury Park Boardwalk Amusements to Seaside Park’s bay-side playground and the serene waters of Old Bridge Waterfront Park; playtime can’t get any more beautiful than these New Jersey beachfront playgrounds.
+Done and done.
+As an NJMOM, we know you’re a master of multi-tasking, and visiting one of the many beach playgrounds in New Jersey with the littles will check off two things on your bucket list.
+With one eye on the kids and the other on the crystal blue water, you’ll be able to keep your toes in the sand during these excursions to some of the best beach playgrounds in New Jersey.
+From award-winning designs at Seven Presidents Park to the serenity of the bay at Bay Beach & Swings in Beach Haven, playtime can’t get any more beautiful than at the beach. (feature photo credit: JCFamilies)

 221 Ocean Ave.
 North, Long Branch, NJ 07740